-At some point, as you travel Europe by train–and it could be 5 minutes into your ride or 5 hours, or both–a conductor will come by to check your ticket.
+At some point, as you travel Europe by train–and it could be 5 minutes into your ride, 5 hours into your ride, or both–a conductor will come by to check your ticket.

 Be sure to have your ticket in a convenient place so that you’re ready when this happens!